-- 1. The diagnosis of autoimmune liver disease is based on presence of serum autoantibodies, elevated IgG, compatible liver histology, positive family history for autoimmune conditions, and exclusion of other causes of paediatric chronic liver disease.
-(9 strongly agree, 3 agree) - Percutaneous liver biopsy is the most important investigation and should be performed before starting treatment, unless there are contraindications, such as coagulopathy, ascites or severe thrombocytopaenia.
+The diagnosis of autoimmune liver disease is based on presence of serum autoantibodies, elevated IgG, compatible liver histology, positive family history for autoimmune conditions, and exclusion of other causes of pediatric chronic liver disease.
+(9 strongly agree, 3 agree)

+Percutaneous liver biopsy is the most important investigation and should be performed before starting treatment, unless there are contraindications, such as coagulopathy, ascites, or severe thrombocytopaenia.
 The biopsy should then be deferred until these signs are improved on treatment.
-(11 strongly agree, 1 agree) - 3.
+(11 strongly agree, 1 agree)

 Typical histological features include chronic portal inflammation with mononuclear and plasma cells with interface activity, fibrosis or cirrhotic change.
 Various degrees of biliary changes and loss of hepatocytes could also be present.
-(10 strongly agree, 2 agree) - 4.
-The first line treatment is prednisolone/prednisone (2 mg/kg/day, up to 60 mg/day), weaned down over 6-8 weeks to a maintenance dose of 5-7.5 mg/day, with monitoring of biochemical response (AST/ALT).
-(7 strongly agree, 5 agree) - 5.
-Present experience with budenoside as the first line treatment is limited and does not appear to offer clear clinical advantage over the standard treatment.
-(8 strongly agree, 4 agree) - 6.
-In the presence of inadequate biochemical response to steroids after 4-6 weeks azathioprine should be added (0.5 mg/kg/d gradually increased to 2-2.5 mg/kg/d).
+(10 strongly agree, 2 agree)

+The first-line treatment is prednisolone/prednisone $(2 \text{ mg} \cdot \text{kg}^{-1} \cdot \text{day}^{-1})$, up to 60 mg/day), weaned down during 6 to 8 weeks to a maintenance dose of 5 to 7.5 mg/day, with monitoring of biochemical response alanine aminotransferase/aspartate aminotransferase (ALT/AST).
+(7 strongly agree, 5 agree)

+Present experience with budenoside as the first-line treatment is limited and does not appear to offer clear clinical advantage over the standard treatment.
+(8 strongly agree, 4 agree)

+In the presence of inadequate biochemical response to steroids after 4 to 6 weeks azathioprine should be added (0.5 mg/kg/d gradually increased to $2-2.5 \text{ mg} \cdot \text{kg}^{-1} \cdot \text{day}^{-1}$).
 Routine measurement of TPMT activity and 6-TGN levels is not recommended.
-(1 strongly agree, 11 agree) - 7.
-Additional second line treatment options, if azathioprine fails to achieve normalization of liver function or is not tolerated, are mycophenolate, cyclosporine and tacrolimus.
-Clear benefits of anti-CD20 antibodies, anti-tumour necrosis factor-alpha and other biological treatments remain unproven at present time.
-(7 strongly agree, 5 agree) - 8.
-Diagnosis of autoimmune sclerosing cholangitis requires cholangiography (MRCP, unless suspicion of distal biliary stricture, where ERCP is indicated).
+(1 strongly agree, 11 agree)

+Additional second-line treatment options, if azathioprine fails to achieve normalization of liver function or is not tolerated, are mycophenolate, cyclosporine, and tacrolimus.
+Clear benefits of anti-CD20 antibodies, anti-TNF- α , and other biological treatments remain unproven at present time.
+(7 strongly agree, 5 agree)

+Diagnosis of ASC requires cholangiography (magnetic resonance colangiopancreatography [MRCP], unless suspicion of distal biliary stricture, where endoscopic retrograde cholangiopancreatography [ERCP] is indicated).
 (11 strongly agree, 1 agree)

-- 9. Parenchymal inflammation responds satisfactorily to standard immunosuppressive treatment with prednisolone/prednisone and azathioprine both in AIH and ASC, but the bile duct disease could progress in about 50% of the ASC cases, leading to end stage liver disease requiring liver transplantation.
-(7 strongly agree, 5 agree) - 10.
-Faecal calprotectin should be used as a screening test for inflammatory bowel disease, which is often associated with paediatric autoimmune liver disease, even in asymptomatic children.
-(11 strongly agree, 1 agree) - 11.
-Colonoscopy should be considered for the patients with symptoms of inflammatory bowel disease and the ones with clearly elevated faecal calprotectin.
-(11 strongly agree, 1 agree) - 12.
-Maintenance immunosuppressive treatment should continue for at least two to three years.
-Complete biochemical and immunological response and repeated liver biopsy showing absence of inflammation increase the chances for potential withdrawal of immunosuppression.
-Gradual withdrawal of prednisolone/prednisone, followed by azathioprine is recommended.
-The chances for successful withdrawal, however, remain between 20-40%.
-(6 strongly agree, 6 agree) - 13.
-The patients after withdrawal of immunosuppression should continue to be monitored for AST/ALT/IgG/autoantibodies on a three-monthly basis for at least five years.
-(8 strongly agree, 4 agree) - 14.
-Liver transplantation is one option for patients with paediatric autoimmune liver disease who present with acute liver failure or fail to respond to the medical treatment.
-Recurrence rates post-transplant, however, remain high, particularly for the patients with ASC.
-To reduce risks of the recurrence, immunosuppression including azathioprine/MMF and small maintenance dose of steroids (up to 5 mg/d) is recommended.
-(8 strongly agree, 4 agree)

-Key points

-• Three forms of pediatric liver disease recognize an autoimmune component to their pathogenesis: autoimmune hepatitis, autoimmune sclerosing cholangitis, and de novo autoimmune hepatitis after liver transplantation

-• According to serology, autoimmune hepatitis is further divided into two subtypes: type 1, positive for anti-nuclear (ANA) and/or anti-smooth muscle (SMA) autoantibodies; and type 2, positive for anti-liver kidney microsomal type 1 (anti-LKM-1) and/or anti-liver cytosol type 1 (anti-LC-1) autoantibodies

-• Autoimmune sclerosing cholangitis is serologically (ANA/SMA) and histologically similar to autoimmune hepatitis type 1, but in addition has bile duct damage demonstrable by cholangiography, often already at presentation.
-Positivity for peripheral anti-nuclear neutrophil antibodies (pANNA) is more frequent in autoimmune sclerosing cholangitis than autoimmune hepatitis.
-Rare patients with autoimmune sclerosing cholangitis are anti-LKM-1 positive

-• De novo autoimmune hepatitis after liver transplantation is characterized by autoantibody seropositivity (ANA, SMA, typical or atypical anti-LKM-1)

-• The characteristic histological feature, common to autoimmune hepatitis, autoimmune sclerosing cholangitis and de novo autoimmune hepatitis after transplantation, is interface hepatitis

-• Parenchymal inflammation responds satisfactorily to standard immunosuppressive treatment with steroids \pm azathioprine both in autoimmune hepatitis and autoimmune sclerosing cholangitis, but in autoimmune sclerosing cholangitis the bile duct disease progresses in about 50% of cases, leading to end stage liver disease requiring transplantation more frequently than in autoimmune hepatitis'
+Parenchymal inflammation responds satisfactorily to standard immunosuppressive treatment with prednisolone/prednisone and azathioprine both in AIH and ASC, but the bile duct disease could progress in about 50% of the ASC cases, leading to end-stage liver disease requiring liver transplantation.
+(7 strongly agree, 5 agree)